towercomputers/toweros/README.md

 ### 3.4.
 Provisioner

-`provisioner.py` is used by the `tower provision &lt;host>` command to prepare an sd-card directly usable by a Rasbperry PI.
+`provisioner.py` is used by the `tower provision <host>` command to prepare an sd-card directly usable by a Rasbperry PI.

 The steps to provision a host are as follows: